Law enforcement in the United Kingdom: Territorial police constables

 Most police officers are members of territorial police forces.
 A person must make a declaration before taking up office as a constable and having any powers; although this is sometimes still known as the police oath, and the process sometimes referred to as "swearing in", it now takes the form of an "attestation" (in England and Wales and Northern Ireland) or a "declaration" (in Scotland).
+Their primary duties are the protection of life and property, preservation of the peace, and prevention and detection of criminal offences.
 The process is carried out in the presence of a magistrate, and is usually followed by the issue of a warrant card.
-This grants the officer all the powers and privileges, duties and responsibilities of a constable in one of the three distinct legal systems – England and Wales, Scotland or Northern Ireland, and the territorial waters of that country.
+This grants the officer all the powers and privileges, duties, and responsibilities of a constable in one of the three distinct legal systems – England and Wales, Scotland, or Northern Ireland, and the territorial waters of that country.
 The limited circumstances where their powers extend across the border are described in the section above.

+Police powers can be grouped into three categories: